soonick/soonick.github.io/_drafts/2021-10-27-introduction-to-protocol-buffers-and-grpc.md

 As we can probably guess, the `service` keyword allows us to define a service.
 In this case, we named our service `MyServer`.
 This service contains a single method called `Greet`.
 This method takes a message as input (`GreetRequest`) and returns another message (`GreetResponse`).

-This file works as the API for our service, that will be shared by clients and servers, but we haven't created any client or server yet.
+This file works as the API definition for our service, that will be shared by clients and servers, but we haven't created any client or server yet.

 To create a gRPC server the proto definition isn't enough, we also need the gRPC code generator.
 As with the `proto` compiler, this step can be integrated into most build systems, but I'm just going to show how to do it for Bazel.